Speech and Hearing Sciences

 serving the unique needs of the state of New Mexico by increasing the participation of culturally diverse populations in our disciplines, preparing our students to be leaders in a multicultural and multilingual society, and collaborating with other disciplines to ensure our graduates are prepared to provide comprehensive and effective services

-- providing unique opportunities for our students to excel in a multilingual setting, such as the CLASS for ALL program and the Comunidad Crecer program.
+- providing unique opportunities for our students to excel in a multilingual setting, such as the Comunidad Crecer program.